dhoard/k-synthetic-test/README.md

 # K-synthetic-test

-KSyntheticTest is a synthetic test application to measure Kafka produce/consume round trip time
+KSyntheticTest is a synthetic test application to measure Kafka produce/consume round trip times

 **Because the messages only contains the produce timestamp (Unix epoch), latency will be greater than a real Kafka use case**